CHEK2 c.715G>A, p.Glu239Lys

 PS3 (Strong)

-According to PTEN Pre-processing guidelines, the rule for PS3 is: 'Well-established in vitro or in vivo functional studies supportive of a damaging effect on the gene or gene product'.
-The evidence for CHEK2 E239K demonstrates reduced Chek2-mediated DNA damage repair in yeast, decreased Chek2 protein expression and phosphorylation in cultured cells, and decreased kinase activity in in vitro assays.
-Therefore, this criterion is applied at Strong strength because the functional studies robustly demonstrate loss of function.
+According to standard ACMG guidelines, the rule for PS3 is: "Well-established functional studies supportive of a damaging effect on the gene or gene product".
+The evidence for this variant shows multiple functional studies demonstrating reduced Chek2-mediated DNA repair, decreased protein expression and phosphorylation, and decreased kinase activity, indicating loss of function.
+Therefore, this criterion is applied at Strong strength because well-established functional assays support a damaging effect.

 PS4

-According to standard ACMG guidelines, the rule for PS4 is: 'Prevalence in affected individuals is significantly increased compared with controls'.
-There is no case–control data provided to support increased prevalence.
-Therefore, PS4 is not applied.
+According to standard ACMG guidelines, the rule for PS4 is: "Prevalence in affected individuals significantly increased compared with controls".
+The evidence for this variant shows no published case-control or affected individual frequency data.
+Therefore, this criterion is not applied.

 PM1

-According to standard ACMG guidelines, the rule for PM1 is: 'Located in a mutational hot spot or well-established functional domain without benign variation'.
-There is no specific evidence provided that this variant is located in such a domain.
-Therefore, PM1 is not applied.
+According to standard ACMG guidelines, the rule for PM1 is: "Located in a mutational hot spot or well-established functional domain without benign variation".
+The evidence for this variant shows E239 is within the kinase domain but no specific hot spot or domain with absence of benign variation has been defined.
+Therefore, this criterion is not applied.

 PM2